 My family has become more and more dear to me, as have my friends.

 My best memories in life are those when I was worshiping God in churches just after some big community mission program, or when fishing with family or friends, or bicycling with my children or grandchildren.
 We will still gather to eat and visit when it is safe to do so.
 I look forward to bicycling again with grandkids.
 Judy and I hope to go fishing soon.
 Family and friends are important.
 We would like to see you.

 For my friends, family, and former church members: Message me on Facebook and maybe we can stay in touch through all this.
 Judy and I don't travel far from home these days.
 I don't drive for more than 2-3 hours in a day.
-We have spare bedrooms in our rather plain barndominium west of Sherman and east of Whitesboro in North Texas.
+We have spare bedrooms in our rather plain and somewhat rustic barndominium west of Sherman and east of Whitesboro in North Texas.
 Be patient with me.
 I don't get on Facebook every day and am slow to call people back.
 My rememberer needs a tuneup.

 My life is flavored by a childhood in Arkansas and Tennessee near Mississippi, by a long adulthood in Texas near the border of Oklahoma, and by the friends, family, and times I have shared with people from Arkansas, Tennessee, Mississippi, Louisiana, Arizona, Germany, California, New York, Zimbabwe, India, Korea, China, Japan, Ireland, Oklahoma, England, Nigeria, Iowa, Missouri, Mexico, South Africa, Alabama, Georgia, New Mexico, Arizona, Iowa, North Carolina, Colorado, Oregon, Iowa, the Philippines, New Mexico, Washington, South Carolina, Ohio, Wisconsin, Minnesota, and lots of other places.